-The Authority entered into a property tax abatement agreement with a developer, dated September 1, 2017, for a period of 14 years effective in the years 2019 through 2033, under Minn.
+The Authority entered into a property tax abatement agreement with a Nelson Housing Development, dated September 1, 2017, for a period of 14 years effective in the years 2019 through 2033, under Minn.
 Stat. §§ 469.174 to .1794 (Tax Increment Financing) through a pay-as-you-go note program.
 Tax increment financing (TIF) can be used to encourage private development, redevelopment, renovation and renewal, growth in low- to moderate-income housing, and economic development.
 TIF captures the increase in tax capacity and property taxes (of most taxing jurisdictions, including the Authority) from development or redevelopment to provide funding for the related project.
-The pay-as-you-go note provides for payment to the developer of all tax increment received in the prior six months.
-The payment reimburses the developer for certain public improvements in an amount not to exceed \$68,000.
-The Authority provided a tax abatement in the form of a tax refund in the amount of \$2,897 for 2020.
+The pay-as-you-go note provides for payment to the developer of all tax increments received in the prior six months.
+The payment reimburses the developer for certain improvements in an amount not to exceed \$68,000.
+The Authority provided a tax abatement in the form of a tax refund in the amount of \$4,928 for 2022.
+The revenue as it related to tax abatement for the year ended December 31, 2022, was \$2,713.